richig-vienna/Arduino-Caliper-RPM/README.md

 RPM and depth values are diplayed on a 16x2 2004a i2c display.
 The RPM values are read by a hall effect sensor.
 The depth values are read by a cheap chinese caliper.
+Both data sources use interupts to raise an event.

 ----
 Copyright (C) Richard Gfrerer <richard.gfrerer@gmx.net>